-6.6.33 model.make_region() - define a random surface patch of atoms atom's B{iso} field, either by calling model.write_data() with 'PSA ATOMIC_SOL' output, or by manually assigning to Atom.biso).
+This command defines a contiguous patch of exposed atoms of region_size.
+First, the exposed atoms in the model are identified by using the atom_accessibility cutoff (in \mathring{A}^2) (you must first assign accessibilities to every atom's B{iso} field, either by calling Model.write_data() with 'PSA ATOMIC_SOL' output, or by manually assigning to Atom.biso).
 The seed atom is picked randomly among the exposed atoms.
 The patch is expanded by iteratively adding the exposed atom that is closest to the gravity center of the currently selected patch atoms.
 Thus, the patch is defined deterministically once the seed atom is picked.
 The patch is defined by setting the B{iso} field of the model to 1 for the patch atoms and to 0 for the remaining atoms.
-(If you write out the model as a PDB file with model.write(), this appears as the PDB temperature factor.
+(If you write out the model as a PDB file with Model.write(), this appears as the PDB temperature factor.
 The "temperature" color option of your PDB viewer can be used to display the patch graphically.)